 Most car rental companies will provide standard insurance that still has a significant excess (or deductible).
 That means if you need to make a claim you could still be out of pocket a few hundred dollars.

-While car rental companies will offer their own insurance to cover the excess, this is a much more expensive option compared to buying equivalent insurance from a third party like iCarHireInsurance.
+While car hire companies will offer their own insurance to cover the excess, this is typically a much more expensive option compared to buying equivalent insurance from a third party like iCarHireInsurance.
 If you rent a car numerous times a year, their annual policy, in particular, is great value.

 5. Check if you need an IDP

-After our recent trip to Southern Spain where we weren’t able to rent a car because we didn’t have an International Driver’s Permit (IDP), we’re always checking if the country we’re travelling to requires an IDP.
+After a trip to Southern Spain where we weren’t able to hire a car because we didn’t have an International Driver’s Permit (IDP), we’re always checking if the country we’re travelling to requires an IDP.

 6. A 4WD is worth considering

-When driving in Cyprus, it’s a good idea to consider renting a 4WD.
 While it’s by no means necessary, particularly if you’re sticking to the highways, there are a lot of dirt and unpaved roads that go to some of the tourist attractions.
+This makes it worth considering a 4WD depending on the type of holiday you’re after.

 This is particularly the case for a number of things to do in Paphos, such as visiting the Adonis Baths, Lara Beach & The Blue Lagoon.

-If you don’t rent a 4WD it’s still possible to get these sites in other ways, for example, you can take a ferry to the Blue Lagoon, renting an ATV or simply taking the risk by driving a regular car and hoping to avoid damage!
+If you don’t rent a 4WD it’s still possible to get to these sites in other ways, for example, you can take a ferry to the Blue Lagoon.

 7. Free Parking is typically available